-^{10.} Forster Peter., 2004, Ice Ages and the mitochondrial DNA chronology of human dispersals: a review - One contribution among 14 to a Discussion Meeting Issue 'The evolutionary legacy of the Ice Ages', Philosophical Transactions of the Royal Society B: Biological Sciences, Volume 359, Number 1442 / February 29, 2004, Pages: 255-264.
+9 Forster Peter., 2004, Ice Ages and the mitochondrial DNA chronology of human dispersals: a review - One contribution among 14 to a Discussion Meeting Issue 'The evolutionary legacy of the Ice Ages',

-11. Not unlike the situation I found at various sites in Sri Lanka, cf. cf. van Binsbergen, Wim M.J.
-2011, 'Sri Lanka fieldwork 2011: Provisional photo essay', at: http://shikanda.net/topicalities/srilanka_fieldwork_webpage/SRI%20LANKA%20FIELDWORK%202011%20WEB.htm and prominently (through prayers, offerings and other rites) as institutionalised stations in the pilgrimage path as directed and ritually articulated by the shrine guardian who on the surface represents a syncretistic, Sundanese form of Islam, notably popular Sufism.
+Megalithic, i.e. (presumably) Bronze Age elements (menhir, cupmarks), and Palaeolithic elements (the cult of tree and spring, and the initiatory crevices feature explicitly, and prominently (through prayers, offerings and other rites) as institutionalised stations in the pilgrimage path as directed and ritually articulated by the shrine guardian who on the surface represents a syncretistic, Sundanese form of Islam, notably popular Sufism.
 This strongly suggests that what we have in Nagara Padang, is a case of one of the best known principles in comparative religion: the continuity of cult places across several millennia and more.
-The rocky area of Nagara Padang, slightly reworked by human action (as in the structures around the entrance, see Fig. 26 b-d below, and perhaps in the proposed megalithic corridor grave, see Fig. 8e), but especially subjected to signification and symbolisation by the complex pious narrative projected onto the stations along the pilgrimage path, is probably best regarded as a religious palimpsest,
+The rocky area of Nagara Padang, slightly reworked by human action (as in the structures around the entrance, see Fig. 18b-d below, and perhaps in the megalithic corridor grave see Fig. XXX), but especially subjected to signification and symbolisation by the complex pious narrative projected onto the stations along the pilgrimage path, is probably best regarded as a religious palimpsest,

-- whose oldest local form harks back to the Upper Palaeolithic (and reflecting other primal cult places of Anatomically Modern Humans in the first phases of their expansion out of Africa) the initiatory crevices, the cult of tree and spring - on which were much later superimposed megalithic / Bronze Age forms (cupmarks, menhir(s), perhaps corridor grave) in continuity with continental South and East Asia - after which the site (and its various Palaeolithic and Bronze Age stations and practices) was appropriated by Hinduism / Buddhism in the first millennium of the Common Era, and reinterpreted in terms commensurate with those, closely related, world religion, whilst loosely incorporating the earlier forms - finally to be appropriated, from about half a millennium ago as far as West Java is concerned, by Islam relegating all the older layers and their manifestations, to a heterogeneous complex of 'Sundanese syncretism' with not only Hinduist-Buddhist but also 'animistic' (i.e. local Palaeolithic and Bronze Age) elements.
+- whose oldest local form harks back to the Upper Palaeolithic (and reflecting other primal cult places of Anatomically Modern Humans in the first phases of their expansion out of Africa) - the initiatory crevices, the cult of tree and cult - on which were much later superimposed megalithic / Bronze Age forms (cupmarks, menhir(s), perhaps corridor grave) in continuity with continental South and East Asia - after which the site (and its various Palaeolithic and Bronze Age stations and practices) was appropriated by Hinduism / Buddhism in the first millennium of the Common Era, and reinterpreted in terms commensurate with those, closely related, world religion, whilst loosely incorporating the earlier forms - finally to be appropriated, from about half a millennium ago as far as West Java is concerned, by Islam relegating all the older layers and their manifestations, to a heterogeneous complex of 'Sundanese syncretism' with not only Hinduist-Buddhist but also 'animistic' (i.e. local Palaeolithic and Bronze Age) elements.